pelagios/llm-lod-enriching-heritage/intro.md

 This cookbook explores the transformative potential of combining Large Language Models (LLMs) and Linked Open Data (LOD) to enrich cultural heritage metadata and foster FAIR (Findable, Accessible, Interoperable, Reusable) usage.

+We're imagining users who are interested in experimenting with recipes that demonstrate what is possible and potentially valuable for Culturual Heritage contexts when combinging LOD and LLMs.
+Less technically-oriented users may consider browsing the recipes to provide adaptable inspiration to share with funding bodies, technical and collections colleagues.
+Developers may be interested in mining the cookbook for ideas and adaptable code elements.

 # FAQs
 ## What's a recipe?
 You can think of 'recipes' as a set of instructions for creating a specific thing with a set of ingredients.
 Recipes can be bundled together into 'cookbooks'.